sidharthNair/programming-paradigms/lexparse/README.md

 ### Semantics ###

- - Each name must be declared before its fist use.
+ - Each name must be declared before its first use.
    OUTPUT: if this error happens, output "NAME USE ERROR" to the stdout.
  - There cannot be two variables with the same name in one scope.
    OUTPUT: if this error happens, output "VAR ERROR" to the stdout.